1stfootforward/blog/_posts/2017-05-15-Shin-Splints.md

 +	If you continue running, wrap your leg before you go out.
 Use either tape or an Ace bandage, starting just above the ankle and continuing to 	just below the knee.
 Keep wrapping your leg until the pain goes away, which usually takes three to six weeks.
 “What you’re doing is binding 	the tendons up against the shaft of the shin to prevent stress,”
 +	Consider cross-training for a while to let your shin heal.
 Swim, run in the pool or ride a bike.
 When you return to running, increase your 		mileage slowly, no more than 10 percent weekly.
-+	Make sure you wear the correct running shoes for your foot type specifically, over pronators should wear motion-control shoes.
-Severe over 		pronators need orthotics.
++	Make sure you wear the correct running shoes for your foot type specifically.
+Ask for help at a shoe store to get the right shoe for you.
 +	Have two pairs of shoes and alternate wearing them to vary the stresses on your legs.
 +	Avoid hills and excessively hard surfaces until shin pain goes away completely, then re-introduce them gradually to prevent a recurrence.
 +	If you frequently run on roads with an obvious camber, run out and back on the same side of the road.
 Likewise, when running on a track, 		switch directions.